 So there are two times of the year when this recipe would pop up.
 First, it was hailed as the perfect summertime sandwich.
 A 1960 article in the Baltimore Afro-American said to “give your picnickers a new treat with a ‘Lucky Seven’ sandwich”.
 A 1955 article summed up the feelings of the sandwich with the title “Lucky Seven Sandwich Boon to Homemakers in Summer”.
 The other time was obviously after Thanksgiving such as a 1981 article calling it a next-day delight.

 There was also a shared sentiment between most of the articles that this was practically a balanced meal with there being bread, dairy, meat as well as veggies all in this sandwich.
 A 1972 article said that any recipient of the sandwich would be lucky as this was “an all-in-one luncheon dish”.
-Other articles agreed that this sandwich was the perfect meal for almost anytime whether feeding a family or friends whether it was hot or cold outside.
+Other articles agreed that this sandwich was the perfect meal for almost anytime when feeding a family or friends whether it was hot or cold outside.

 If you like the idea of this open-faced sandwich and are looking for another one then I might point you to Angie Dickinson’s Honeymoon Sandwiches.